daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6

-Effect: For the next hour per cypher level, the effective range of the user’s ranged weapon increases by one category (immediate to short, short to long, long to very long, very long to 1,000 feet \[300 m\]).
+Effect: For the next hour per cypher level, the effective range of the user's ranged weapon increases by one category (immediate to short, short to long, long to very long, very long to 1,000 feet \[300 m\]).
 A weapon with a range greater than very long has its range doubled.

 SOLVENT